How Swimming Improves Social & Mental Well-Being

 While the physical and health benefits of swimming are often talked about, many people overlook the numerous social benefits and opportunities that swimming can bring to participants.
 If you’re looking to increase opportunities for socialization and improve vital social skills, swimming is a great way to do so.
 Let’s take a look at a few of the ways swimming pools can improve your social life.

 For youngsters and adults alike, swimming is a great way to meet new friends and connect with those with similar interests.
 Swimming pools serve as a hub for all sorts of activities, social gatherings, and community activities, including:

 - Swimming lessons

 - Water parks

 If you’re a part of a competitive swim team, or even just having fun playing family-friendly pool games in your backyard, you’re automatically learning how to work as a team to accomplish a shared goal.
-Understanding how to work alongside people who are different than you is an incredibly valuable social skill that is necessary for success at work, school, and at home.
+Understanding how to work alongside people who are different than you, following directions, and leading a team are social skills necessary for success at work, school, and at home.

-Especially for kids and young adults, swimming is a great way to get all the social benefits, leadership, teamwork, and life skills that come from being a part of an athletic team — without many of the physical risks that come with other competitive, full-contact sports.
+Swimming is a great way to get all the leadership and life skills that come from being a part of an athletic team without many of the physical risks that come from full-contact sports.

 Swimming has been linked to helping boost confidence in numerous ways.